Make Your Home Holiday-Ready with These Top Electrical Safety Tips - NEC Coop

 The joy of the festive season can cause some people to overlook the dangers that come with it.
 Hence, it’s important that families inspect their holiday decorations and follow a few simple reminders to minimize the risk of electrical shock and fire.
 Regardless of the product or seasonal décor you use, they should all demonstrate one crucial element – electrical safety.

 We hope that this informative article about electrical safety tips will help keep your family safe this season.
-Happy Holidays from NEC Co-op Energy, your Texas electric company!
+Happy Holidays from NEC Co-op Energy, your Texas electricity company!